 Roof-Mounted Solar PV Panel Takeaways

 Recent exponential growth in roof-mounted PV panel use and installation has led to a gap in understanding of the structural loading and code requirements.
 In our experience, this has created opportunities for claims related to design errors, construction defects, contractor liability, or property damage.
-However, new codes and industry standards have now included specific structural requirements and references for roof-mounted PV panels that provide direct guidance to owners, designers, and contractors on construction of roof-mounted PV panels.
-Recent developments in research and testing also provide clear indication of structural loading that designers can use to ensure structural stability and mitigate property damage, liability, and design defect claims.
-To avoid common structural issues related to roof-mounted solar panels, a third-party structural engineer should be engaged to verify adequacy of the existing framing, verify attachment design and construction, and ensure there is a clear EOR on the project that is knowingly assuming responsibility for the design.
+However, new codes and industry standards have now included specific structural requirements and references for roof-mounted PV panels that provide direct guidance to owners, designers, and contractors on the construction of roof-mounted PV panels.
+Recent developments in research and testing also provide a clear indication of structural loading that designers can use to ensure structural stability and mitigate property damage, liability, and design defect claims.
+To avoid common structural issues related to roof-mounted solar panels, a third-party structural engineer should be engaged to verify the adequacy of the existing framing, verify attachment design and construction, and ensure there is a clear EOR on the project that is knowingly assuming responsibility for the design.